MicrosoftDocs/VBA-Docs/api/Excel.PivotTable.SmallGrid.md

 ## Example

-This example creates a new PivotTable cache based on an OLAP provider, and then it creates a new PivotTable report based on this cache, at cell A3 on the active worksheet.
+This example creates a new PivotTable cache based on an OLAP provider, and then it creates a new PivotTable report based on this cache at cell A3 on the active worksheet.
 The example uses the stencil outline instead of the cell grid.

 ```vb
 With ActiveWorkbook.PivotCaches.Add(SourceType:=xlExternal)